 I’m sure that I can fix one of the carpets with some 3M tape to remedy this, the other one will be a challenge until I can even out the slope.

 Stairs are also topic you should look out for.
 Xiaomi manual recommends boarding off the rails and stairs to let the hover work in peace.
 Xiaomi 1S will attempt to go around each barrier, so setting “no go” zones could be very useful.
 I do not want to mess around with boards.

 I’m in love with this thing.
 The job is good enough that I can limit the regular hoovering to one a month.
 Xiaomi 1S may not be quicker than doing it yourself, but you won’t feel “ran down”, you can actually do something creative and let the robot do the rest.
+If you want to know how the mop equipped version handled 6 common stains on hard floor – check this review out.
 If you have any questions about the robot, let me know in this Reddit thread.